MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/test-and-deploy-microsoft-365-apps.md

 The Integrated apps portal is only accessible to global admins and available to world wide customers only.
 This feature is not available in sovereign and government clouds.

 The Integrated apps portal displays a list of apps, which includes single apps and Microsoft 365 apps from partners which are deployed your organization.
 Only web apps, SPFx apps, Office add-ins and Teams apps are listed.
-For web apps, we you can see 2 kinds of apps.
+For web apps, we you can see two kinds of apps.

 - SaaS apps that are available in appsource.microsoft.com, and can be deployed by admins giving consent on behalf of organization.
 - SAML gallery apps that are linked with office add-ins.